SamarthShinde/AudioAnnotationTool/README.md

 Contact

-For any questions or issues, please open an issue on the GitHub repository or contact me at Samarth.shinde505@gmail.com.
+For any questions or assistance, feel free to contact me at [samarth.shinde505@gmail.com](mailto:samarth.shinde505@gmail.com)..

 Additional Notes

 	•	FFmpeg Dependency:
-	•	FFmpeg is required by pydub for audio processing.
-	•	Installation differs between macOS and Windows, as detailed in the installation section.
+FFmpeg is required by pydub for audio processing.
+Installation differs between macOS and Windows, as detailed in the installation section.
 	•	Python Version:
-	•	The application requires Python 3.10 or higher due to the use of recent language features.
+The application requires Python 3.10 or higher due to the use of recent language features.
 	•	Virtual Environment:
-	•	Using a virtual environment is recommended to manage dependencies and avoid conflicts with other Python projects.
+Using a virtual environment is recommended to manage dependencies and avoid conflicts with other Python projects.

+This markdown is formatted correctly for GitHub, so when you paste it into your `README.md` file, it will display well on your GitHub repository page.